challapalli/restaurant-decision-maker/README.md

 This eliminates the need for manual page refreshes, ensuring everyone sees the latest submissions.

 ### Running the Application
 Ensure you have Java and Maven installed.
+Java version 17 & above.
-Clone or download the project repository.
-Navigate to the project directory in your terminal.
-Run mvn clean install to build the application.
+Clone or download the project repository, Run git clone https://github.com/challapalli/restaurant-decision-maker.git Navigate to the project directory in your terminal, cd restaurant-decision-maker Run mvn clean install to build the application.
-Run java -jar target/lunch-picker-backend.jar to start the server.
+Run java -jar target/restaurant-decision-maker.jar to start the server.

 ### API Endpoints: